wazuh/wazuh-documentation/source/learning-wazuh/suricata.rst

         verify-agent-conf: Verifying [/var/ossec/etc/shared/linux/agent.conf]
         verify-agent-conf: OK

-4. Since the config is proven valid, restart Wazuh manager to deploy the new agent.conf to the agents.
+4. Since the config is proven valid, restart Wazuh manager to deploy the new configuration to the agents.

 a.
 For Systemd: